p4zuu/ctf/README.md

 ## ctf repo

-Small repo where I push some ctf exploit.
+Small repo where I push some ctf solutions.
-Hope it will be helpful :^)